PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 LoD-Tensor User Guide
 #####################

-LoD(Level-of-Detail) Tensor is a unique terminology in Fluid, which can be constructed by appending sequence information to Tensor.
+LoD(Level-of-Detail) Tensor is a unique term in Fluid, which can be constructed by appending sequence information to Tensor.
 Data transferred in Fluid contain input, output and learnable parameters of the network, all of which are represented by LoD-Tensor.

 With the help of this user guide, you will learn the design idea of LoD-Tensor in Fluid so that you can use such a data type more flexibly.